 The catalog path of a network dataset can be obtained from the dataSource property of a network dataset layer or a network analysis layer object.
 It can also be obtained from the catalogPath property of a network dataset Describe object.

-A dictionary whose keys are the travel mode names and values are the travel mode objects.
+A dictionary whose keys are the travel mode names and whose values are the travel mode objects.

 Get the travel modes in a network dataset and print the walking time travel mode.